baskerville/bspwm/README.md

     cycle_desktop next|prev [--skip-free|--skip-occupied]
         Select the next or previous desktop.

-    layout monocle|tiled
+    layout monocle|tiled [DESKTOP_NAME ...]
-        Set the layout of the current desktop.
+        Set the layout of the given desktops (current if none given).

     cycle_layout
         Cycle the layout of the current desktop.